WE'RE LIVE! Join us for our virtual parent meeting Join NOW

 summer driving

-The weather is warmer; the pool is crowded—summer vacation is here.
-As you and millions of others hit the roads this summer, it’s crucial to have the proper safety precautions in place.
-When dealing with the heat, it’s always better to be safe than sorry.
+The sun is shining and temperatures are on the rise.
+As you and millions of other drivers hit the roads this summer, it’s crucial to have the proper safety precautions in place.
+Especially when dealing with the heat, it’s better to be safe than sorry.

-Let’s review some driving safety tips you as a driver need to be prepared for this season to avoid hazards, ensuring a fun-filled summer on the open road.
+Let’s review some driving safety tips drivers need to be prepared for this season to avoid hazards, ensuring a fun-filled summer on the open road.

-Any weather changes can also make your vehicle vulnerable to condition changes.
-As temperatures rise, it’s important to know which parts of the vehicle need inspection or are at risk.
+Any weather changes can make your vehicle vulnerable to changes in its condition.
+During the hot summer, it’s important to know which parts of your vehicle need inspection or are at risk.

 Just like people, cars can overheat, too.
-Cars overheating is a result of engine problems.
-It’s not a bad idea to inspect your engine as summer kicks off or take it to a professional to do so for you.
-Overheating can be caused by a malfunction with the air conditioning, so as nice as it feels to crank the AC in a hot car, it’s imperative to ensure it’s working properly first and to know the signs to look out for if it’s not.
-If you see any smoke or abnormal smells, pull over and turn off your vehicle immediately.
+Overheating can be caused by a malfunction with the air conditioning.
+As nice as it feels to crank the AC in a hot car, it’s imperative to ensure it’s working properly first and to know the signs to look out for if it’s not.
+If you see any smoke or smell anything unusual, pull over and turn off your vehicle immediately.

 car heat gauge

-Throughout your inspection process, it’s also smart to check the basics.
-Make sure you have enough gas to reach your destination, your brakes are working properly, and all of your lights are functioning in order to safely drive in the summer months.
+Throughout your inspection process, it’s also a good idea to check the basics.
+Ensure you have sufficient fuel to reach your destination, that your brakes are functioning properly, and that all of your lights are working correctly to drive safely in the summer months.
+It is also recommended to keep your windshield clean and free of streaks.
+If your windshield is dirty, the sun can create a very distracting glare in your view, especially during morning and evening driving.

 Stocking your car with summer safety essentials will help you stay prepared for any bumps in the road or unexpected scenarios.
-In addition to a complete emergency car kit, a few necessities for safe driving in the summer include:
+In addition to keeping an emergency car kit, a few necessities for safe driving in the summer can include:

 Packing your car with the right supplies is important, but it’s just as key to unpack when you’ve reached your destination and are leaving your car to soak in the hot sun.
-Don’t leave any valuables in your car.
-Remember to remove electronics or products that become unsafe when hot (like hand sanitizer).
-Taking these precautions after a long drive can save you a mess to clean up or worse.
-Lastly, beware of hot wires in or around your vehicle.
+Don’t leave any valuables in your car—ever.
+Remember to remove electronics (like phones or laptops) or products that become unsafe when overheated (like hand sanitizer).
+Taking these precautions after a long drive can save you from a mess to clean up or worse (like property theft or damage)

 Be Aware of Roads Appearing Warped

-If you’re driving in high temperatures and see the road appearing wavy ahead—you’re not seeing things.
+If you’re driving in high temperatures and see the road ahead appearing wavy, you’re not seeing things.
 This phenomenon is referred to as highway mirage.
-Heat can warp air, causing the view ahead to look a little wonky.
+Heat can warp the air, causing the view ahead to appear a little distorted.
+It usually looks like there are puddles on the road ahead, when in reality you’re seeing a reflection of the sky.
 Watch out for this optical illusion as you drive on hot days, especially on the highway or interstate.
 But don’t fret; the road is not actually bending.
-You should notice it disappear as you come closer to the “warped” area of the road.
+You should notice it disappears as you come closer to the “warped” area of the road.

 Learn How to Drive Safer With Driver Ed Safety